-A charming and historical 5-star hotel built in 1901, located in the Old Town.
-Restaurant, bar, indoor pool, sauna and WiFi (free).
-119 air-conditioned rooms with private facilities, safe, mini-bar, hairdryer, tea/coffee making facilities and satellite TV.
+A charming 4-star hotel in a 19th-century building, opposite the Bernardine Garden and in Vilnius’s Old Town.
+Restaurant, bar and WiFi (free).
+79 air-conditioned rooms with hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.

-A modern 4-star hotel, close to the Old Town and by the Viru Gates.
-Restaurant, bar, indoor pool, gym, sauna, spa and WiFi (chargeable).
-267 air-conditioned rooms with private facilities, hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.
+An elegant 4-star hotel, dating back to 1937, located next to Freedom Square and the Old Town.
+Restaurant, bar, WiFi (free) and 79 air-conditioned rooms with hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.

-A modern, central 4-star hotel, close to Helsinki Central Station.
-Restaurant, bar, WiFi (free) and 184 air-conditioned rooms with private facilities, hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.
+A 4-star hotel in Helsinki’s old police station.
+Restaurant, bar, WiFi (free) and 130 air-conditioned rooms with hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.

 per person in a twin/double room